 For all $a\in\sections{A}$, and $e\in\sections{E}$, we have

 Hence, for all $b\in\sections{B}$, we get

 This proves that $\xi_s=R^\nabla_E$. \end{proof}

-\begin{cor} Let $(L,A)$ be a Lie pair, and $E$ an $A$-module. \begin{enumerate} \item A section $s:E\to\jet{{\LoverA}}{E}$ of the short exact sequence \eqref{exact2} is a morphism of $A$-modules if and only if the $L$-connection it induces on $E$ is compatible with the $A$-action on $E$. \item The short exact sequence of $A$-modules \eqref{exact2} splits if and only if the Atiyah class $\atiyahclass_E$ vanishes. \end{enumerate} \end{cor}
+\begin{corollary} Let $(L,A)$ be a Lie pair, and $E$ an $A$-module. \begin{enumerate} \item A section $s:E\to\jet{{\LoverA}}{E}$ of the short exact sequence \eqref{exact2} is a morphism of $A$-modules if and only if the $L$-connection it induces on $E$ is compatible with the $A$-action on $E$. \item The short exact sequence of $A$-modules \eqref{exact2} splits if and only if the Atiyah class $\atiyahclass_E$ vanishes. \end{enumerate} \end{corollary}

-\begin{thm} Let $(L,A)$ be a Lie pair, and $E$ an $A$-module.
+\begin{theorem} Let $(L,A)$ be a Lie pair, and $E$ an $A$-module.
 The natural isomorphism

-maps the extension class of the short exact sequence of $A$-modules \eqref{exact2} to the Atiyah class of $E$. \end{thm}
+maps the extension class of the short exact sequence of $A$-modules \eqref{exact2} to the Atiyah class of $E$. \end{theorem}

 We refer the reader to~\cite[Lemma~8.2.4]{Calaque} for a related result regarding the Atiyah class of dDG algebras, which correspond to the matched pair case as pointed out in Remark~\ref{rmk:dDG}.